Beth Mead: 2022–23: Post-Euros acclaim

 Mead was named Sports Journalists' Association (SJA) Sportswoman of the Year, the oldest of their kind in Britain.
 She is the first footballer to win the award.
 She finished runner-up for the European Sportswoman of the Year awarded by the International Sports Press Association (AIPS).
 L'Équipe, a French sport newspaper, voted her ninth in L'Équipe Champion of Champions.
 She was the only Brit in the top 10.
 Sky Sports named her one of Sporting Superstars of 2022 alongside international stars such as Lionel Messi and Stephen Curry.
 She was named Yorkshire Sports Performer of 2022 and Yorkshire Young Achievers Personality of the Year.
 She was nominated for Sunday Times Sportswomen of the Year and BT Sport Action Woman of the Year.

 Mead was appointed a Member of the Order of the British Empire (MBE) in the 2023 New Year Honours for her services to football.

-In October 2022, Mead revealed that it was her mother's terminal ovarian cancer diagnosis that fueled the best season in career so far.
+In October 2022, Mead revealed that it was her mother's terminal ovarian cancer diagnosis that fuelled the best season in career so far.
 She said, "It made me look at life a lot differently.
 My mum's now having a lot of her life taken away from her from this disease.
 I don't think you can waste time anymore worrying about things that are not worth worrying about."
 When the family was unsure if she would even be alive by the time Mead played in a home Euros, Mead made the conscious decision to "strip it all back" and just go out and play with freedom and youthful abandon.
 She said, "My motivation was my mum. … I wanted to make her proud.
 I wanted to make her happy."
 She said that she had spent all year "trying to put a smile on my mum's face."

 Mead earned her 50th cap against Japan on 11 November 2022.
 She has scored 29 goals in all competitions for England, 12 more than any other member of the latest Lionesses' squad.
 She has been directly involved in 37 goals in 23 appearances under Sarina Wiegman (21 goals, 16 assists), 13 more than any other teammate.

 Mead was the top scorer (8) in all women's UEFA competition for club and country in 2022, tied with Aitana Bonmatí.
 She finished second for the IFFHS World's Best International Goalscorer, meaning that she has scored the second-most goals (15) in international matches for the club and country in 2022.

+Mead was allotted 204 when the FA announced their legacy numbers scheme to honour the 50th anniversary of England's inaugural international.

+On 31 May 2023, Mead was left out of the England team for the World Cup due to suffering an anterior cruciate ligament injury that had already kept her out of action for six months.
+The tournament coming too early in her recovery process, with the risk of further injury significant if a return to football occurs too early.